WhiskyTangoFawks/LunarFalloutPlus/README.md

     * Choose a profile at least one step lower than you would use for vanilla fallout.
 For most users with less than a 3090 I recommend medium or high, LitR is significantly heavier than vanilla fallout.
 (The shorter draw distances on medium make A Forest much easier to run, and A Forest makes it so you can see stuff way in the distance anyway)
     * For most users, 1920x1080 resolution is recommended.
     * Enable `VSync` unless you're using Gsync/FreeSync (the `High FPS Physics Fix` mod controls VSync and this settings should be ignored, but having it match here doesn't hurt)
+    * On the custom tab, select `general` in the section drop down, and `iNumHWThreads` in the settings drop down.
+Set this to the number of cores your CPU has, doubling that number if it has hyperthreading.
+For more information on this setting, see https://stepmodifications.org/wiki/Guide:Skyrim_INI/General#iNumHWThreads

 The following default settings have now been set for you, courtesy of the bethini presets that ship with the list
-   * Disabled `motion blur`, `godrays`, `lense flare`, and `depth of field` (I don't like them, and suggest disabling, but whatever you want)
+   * These have been disabled by default `motion blur`, `godrays`, `lense flare`, and `depth of field`
-   * `fBlendSplitDirShadow` - set to 0 on medium, 192 on high and ultra
+   * `fBlendSplitDirShadow` - has been set to 0 on medium, 192 on high and ultra
-   * `iDirShadowSplits` set to 1 on medium, set to 3 on high and ultra
+   * `iDirShadowSplits` has been set to 1 on medium, set to 3 on high and ultra
-   * `fUpdateBudgetMS` - set this to 2.4 (normally, messing with the budget settings will degrade performance, but because HighFPSPhysics is able to dynamically turn this down, this gives the scripting engine more resources, but only when it needs it)
+   * `fUpdateBudgetMS` - has been set to 2.4 (normally, messing with the budget settings will degrade performance, but because HighFPSPhysics is able to dynamically turn this down, this gives the scripting engine more resources, but only when it needs it)

 #### Video Memory And ENBoost